rl-institut/apipe/digipipe/store/DATASETS.md

 ## Data flow

-This section describes the workflow of the data pipeline.
+This section describes the data flow of the pipeline.

 (RAW) -> (PREPROCESSED) -> (DATASETS) -> (APPDATA)